candyhunterz/house-scorecard/README.md

 This repository contains:
 1.  **Frontend:** A React application built with Vite providing the user interface.
-2.  **Backend:** An initial Django project setup serving as the foundation for the API and data persistence.
+2.  **Backend:** A Django project serving as the API and data persistence layer.

-**Note:** Currently, the frontend uses local React Context state and does not communicate with the backend API (which is not fully built yet).
-Data added in the frontend will be lost on page refresh.

-## Features (Current State)
+## Features

 **Frontend:**
+*   User registration and login.
 *   Add new property details (address, price, stats, notes, image URLs).
 *   View properties list on a dashboard.
 *   Filter and sort the property list (by score, price, address).